Node js event driven architecture

 myEventEmitter.on('first', firstEventHandler);

-/* Emitting Event First */
+/* Emitting Event First */ myEventEmitter.emit('first');

-In the above, an event first is emitted.
+In the above, an event is first emitted.
 Which is handled by its registered firstEventHandler callback.
 Here no argument is passed from the emitter to call back.
 There are situations that require the passing of arguments from the emitter to the callback.

-Passing arguments from event emitter to callback:
+Passing arguments from the event emitter to the callback:

 var myEvents = require('events');